sempare/sempare-delphi-template-engine/README.md

 There should be no platform specific restrictions.

 ### Using the Sempare Templating Engine in your Delphi project

+Start by adding the *src* folder to the Delphi search path.
+Otherwise, there are some projects you can use:

 Open __Sempare.Template.Engine.Group.groupproj__ which will include: